timholy/AdmissionSuite.jl/docs/src/index.md

 accepts the top 20% of applicants will only exhibit ranks between 0.0 and 0.2), and as a consequence ``\sigma_r`` must be smaller than this span to have large effect.

-This fundamental matching function is augmented by options to:
-- require that the matching applicants are from the same program
-- exclude past applicants who had already rendered their decision by this point in the admissions season.
+This fundamental matching function is augmented by an option to exclude past applicants who had already rendered their decision by this point in the admissions season.
 (The latter is intended to support modeling the currently-undecided applicants solely in terms of prior applicants who were also undecided at this point.)
 See [`match_function`](@ref) for specific details.

 ## Analysis and simulations